Daniel Jones Player Prop Bets for NFL Week 8 | New York vs. Kansas City 11/1/2021

 Matchup vs. Kansas City

-- The 285.7 passing yards the Chiefs give up per game makes them the NFL's 24th-ranked pass defense this season.
+- The Chiefs have the NFL's 24th-ranked pass defense this season, surrendering 285.7 yards per game through the air.

-- With 13 passing TDs allowed this season, the Chiefs defense is ranked 21st in the league.
+- At 1.9 passing TDs conceded per game, the Chiefs defense is ranked 21st in the NFL.

 Recent Performances

-- He also tacked on 28 yards on eight carries without a touchdown.
+- He also carried the ball eight times for 28 yards on the ground.

-- He has tacked on 41 rushing yards on 14 carries, averaging 13.7 yards per game.
+- He's also carried the ball 14 times for 41 yards, averaging 13.7 yards per game.

 Jones' New York Teammates